simpleviewinc/sv-auth-client/README.md

 	```

 - **login_google**
-	- Provided a Google token, logs a user in by returning an Auth token.
+	- Converts a Google OAuth token into an auth token.
-	- The input Google token is separate and not compatible with the Auth token.
 	- Returns an invalid credentials error if login fails.
-	- This endpoint should never be manually called.

 ## auth_mutation
 - **accounts_upsert**